puffnfresh/bilby.js/README.md

 ## arrayOf(type)

-Sentinal value for when an array of a particular type is needed:
+Sentinel value for when an array of a particular type is needed:

     arrayOf(Number)